 Often water retention is induced due to excessive intake of sodium.
 Weight-watchers usually are very cautious about the overuse of the salt shaker.
 However, salt can hide secretly in cold cuts, frozen meals, sauces, and even diet foods.
 Store-bought salad dressing, canned soups, and veggies are typically high in salt.
 Several varieties of low-cal food are high in salt.

 You can minimize water retention by eliminating processed food and sugary drinks from your meal.
-If you are looking to reduce weight or eat healthy, it is necessary you read labels or order food from a healthy meal delivery service, which can save money as well.
+If you are looking to reduce weight or eat healthily, it is necessary you read labels or order food from a healthy meal delivery service, which can save money as well.

 Adding potassium and magnesium-rich food to your diet is another way to balance out the high sodium levels.

 Carbohydrates are the primary nutrient and go-to fuel for energy.
-The most common sources of carbs are bread, pasta, rice, potatoes.
+The most common sources of carbs are bread, pasta, rice, and potatoes.
 Simply eating carbohydrates does not cause weight gain.
 However, too much of it can lead to extra kilos.
 According to dietary experts, for every gram of carbohydrate you consume, your body retains 3 ml of water.

 The carbohydrates are stored in the form of glycogen in your body.
 Each gram of glycogen comes attached with 3 ml of water.
 Build-up water in your body caused by a high-carb diet can fluctuate your weighing scale.

 According to a research study, an average adult may produce 125 to almost 170 gms of stool a day.
-However, other studies point out even when your body releases stool, there is still digestible material in transit.
-With an optimal gut transit, the normal fecal transit takes around 40-60 hours.
+However, other studies point out that even when your body releases stool, there is still digestible material in transit.
+With optimal gut transit, normal fecal transit takes around 40-60 hours.
 The transit time may increase if you eat food low in dietary fiber.

 Food and fluids are essential for hydration and energy.
 Once the body extracts the nutrients from the food, it expels the undigested leftovers in the form of sweat, urine, stool, and mucus.
 Food high in refined flour (pasta, instant noodles, white bread) acts as glue inside your intestine, causing a sluggish bowel movement.

 There is a no-brainer that exercise can help reduce weight.
 Exercises cause immediate weight loss as you lose water in the form of sweat.
 Intense cardiovascular activity may cause a higher loss of water.
 However, if you are properly hydrating yourself, you may not see the change immediately on the scale.
-The reason behind this change is the water you lose as sweat is replaced by water you drink while workout.
+The reason behind this change is the water you lose as sweat is replaced by water you drink during a workout.

 So, don't lose hope if your weight scale is not showing immediate results.
 Exercise burns calories, so when you burn more calories than you eat or drink, eventually, you lose weight.

 Some forms of exercise can also cause daily weight fluctuations.
 Strength training and lifting weights can cause water retention in muscles.
 These exercises cause micro-tears in muscles which is a natural process of muscle-building.
 When your body repairs the tiny tears in the muscle, they become larger and stronger.
-In the process, muscles use water to repair the damage caused by exercise.
-That can cause weight fluctuation after muscle-building workouts.
+In the process, muscles use water to repair the damage caused by exercise, which can cause weight fluctuation after muscle-building workouts.
 Choose the right nutritious meal plan to support your muscle-building gym routine.

-The most common medications that cause weight gain are used to treat diabetes, mood disorders, epilepsy, migraines, high blood pressure.
+The most common medications that cause weight gain are used to treat diabetes, mood disorders, epilepsy, migraines, and high blood pressure.
 Some medicines can also slow down your metabolism.